Who Are We?

 - Providing a rescue service, a rescue base and such equipment deemed necessary for the operation of the rescue service and the Association generally.

 The sole reason for the existence of Volunteer Marine Rescue groups is the saving and preservation of life at sea.
 Any other work we do – towing of disabled vessels, transporting persons or assisting with boating events etc. – is a secondary and discretionary service we provide to the public.
+It is important to note we do NOT carry out salvage works (such as vessels sunk, damaged or beached).

 How did We Evolve?